turkenh/ansible-parse/README.md

 The scripts here follows the steps in [How To Host Parse Server tutorial series][1]   by Brennen Bearnes from DigitalOcean Community.

+# How to install Ansible

+It is easy!
+Check this page: http://ansible-tips-and-tricks.readthedocs.io/en/latest/ansible/install/

+Tested with Ansible version 2.1.1

 # Steps

 ## Step 1 - Create Instance